 I’m Aimée [she/her],

-a registered psychologist offering one-on-one therapy
+a registered psychologist

-in the Sutherland Shire, Sydney
+in Caringbah, the Sutherland Shire, Sydney

-and online through Telehealth across Australia,
+and online through Telehealth across Australia.

 All About Therapy